 Your key to success is to educate yourself and then find a partner that can help execute the strategies that you think are most effective for your company.

 When looking for a partner, check references and have them explain what strategies they would recommend for you based on your industry and competitive landscape.
-Steer clear of marketers offering cookie cutter strategies – every business and market segment is different and what works for one site may not work for another When discussing with potential marketing partners, give them an estimated budget and see how they recommend you sprinkle your money over these different channels.
+Steer clear of marketers offering cookie cutter strategies – a company’s business goals and market segment is different and what works for one site may not work for another When discussing with potential marketing partners, give them an estimated budget and see how they recommend you sprinkle your money over these different channels.
 If the potential partner you are evaluating shows you “packages” to select from, consider it a red flag for a cookie cutter approach to your business.

 One of the great things about digital marketing is that through Google’s FREE analytics platform you can easily see where your traffic, leads and revenue are coming from and then invest your money and resources in the best channels.